-At The Massachusetts Nurses Association/New England Nurses Association (MNA/NENA) we understand that taking those first steps toward an improved environment for yourself, co-workers and ultimately your patients can be difficult.
+At The Massachusetts Nurses Association/Northeast Nurses Association (MNA/NENA) we understand that taking those first steps toward an improved environment for yourself, co-workers and ultimately your patients can be difficult.
 You have questions and concerns…and we have the answers.

 Q. What is the first step in getting a union in my facility?

 A.The first step in this process is to gauge the interest in forming a union at your facility and to set up a meeting with at least 2 like minded coworkers.
 This is just an informational meeting.
 We can tell you about MNA/NENA and you can let us know about your facility.
 We meet at a place and time that is convenient for you and your coworkers, in groups as small as two or as large as necessary.
 If you want to learn more about the next steps towards forming a union in your facility, give MNA/NENA a call at 800.882.2056 x777 or email firstname.lastname@example.org.

 Q. What does it mean to have a union at work?

 A.When a group of employees in a facility come together and form a union they gain a legally protected voice at work.
 Organizing a union is a right that is protected under both state and federal laws.
 Once unionized, your employer can no longer change existing practices without bargaining with you, the union, first.
 Members create a democratic workplace which promotes union members to participate in negotiations, labor/management meetings, unit union activity, and protected collective actions.
 Through collective bargaining, members can define the scope of nursing practice, promote high standards of nursing care, aggressively advocate for patients, and work with management as equal partners to help ensure quality care for their patients.

 Q. What federal law protects the right to form a union?